 What Are the Ramifications of Drug Testing in a Child Custody Case?

-The court might order drug or alcohol testing by using urine samples, but can't order the use of hair follicle testing.
-It's critical to note that even in situations where there was a positive result on a drug or alcohol test, it's doesn't automatically mean the “dirty” parent will have it used against them in determining child custody.
+The court might order drug or alcohol testing using urine samples but can't order using hair follicle testing.
+It's critical to note that even in situations where there was a positive result on a drug or alcohol test, it doesn't automatically mean the “dirty” parent will have it used against them in determining child custody.
 Additionally, the results of a drug test are restricted from being used outside the divorce and family law court proceedings.

 As we have extensively discussed throughout other blogs, there is one primary goal in Los Angeles County divorce and family law court decisions on child custody.
 The court will ALWAYS act in what they believe is in the best interest of the child – period and end of discussion.

-If one spouse is able to provide documentation of a history of substance abuse or criminal activity that involves illegal drugs or alcohol, then it's highly likely the court will order drug and alcohol testing.
+Suppose one spouse can provide documentation of a history of substance abuse or criminal activity involving illegal drugs or alcohol.
+In that case, it's highly likely the court will order drug and alcohol testing.
 In some cases, the judge might ask for an independent source to confirm drug and alcohol abuse.

 This might include documentation from police or Los Angeles County probation or social welfare agencies.
-In situations where you are not able to provide documentation of your spouse's alleged issues of abuse, you have the option to file a declaration to the court concerning the alcohol or drug abuse.
+In situations where you cannot provide documentation of your spouse's alleged abuse issues, you have the option to file a declaration to the court concerning the alcohol or drug abuse.
 This means you could submit testimony from family members, friends, or even neighbors who might know about your spouse's problem with drug or alcohol abuse.